-10 Consideration of application

-- (1) As soon as practicable after an application for membership is received, the Committee must decide by resolution whether to accept or reject the application. - (2) The Committee must notify the applicant in writing of its decision as soon as practicable after the decision is made. - (3) If the Committee rejects the application, it must return any money accompanying the application to the applicant. - (4) No reason need be given for the rejection of an application.

-11 New membership
+- 10 Consideration of application - (1) As soon as practicable after an application for membership is received, the Secretary must accept the application. - (2) The Committee must notify the applicant in writing of its decision as soon as practicable after the decision is made. - (3) If the Committee rejects the application, it must return any money accompanying the application to the applicant. - (4) No reason need be given for the rejection of an application. - 11 New membership - (1) If an application for membership is approved by the Committee - a) The Secretary must, as soon as practicable, enter the name and address of the new member, and the date of becoming a member, in the register of members.